iafisher/polyglot-server/README.md

 `inbox <user_1> <message_count_1> ... <user_n> <message_count_n>`: Response to
 the `checkinbox` request.
 Each user from whom the client has unread messages is listed along with the count of messages.
-Broadcast messages are treated the same as direct messages, so if a user alice sends bob a direct message and also a broadcast message, then the `inbox` response will contain an entry `alice 2`.
+Broadcast messages are listed with the user as `'*'`.
 Broadcast and direct messages are received and stored in the inbox regardless of whether the recipient is online when the message is sent.

 `message <timestamp> <from> <to> <body>`: Response to the `recv` request.
 The timestamp field contains the UTC time the message was received by the server, in